 For example, if you determined you have 23 years until you retire, 19 years until you pay off your mortgage and 13 years until your youngest child is no longer financially dependent upon you, then your highest number is 23.
 Now round that up to the nearest five-year increment and you will want to purchase a life insurance policy good for 25 years.

-Licensed insurance agents can help you determine the length of your desired life insurance policy, answer any additional questions and provide online quotes.
+Licensed life insurance agents can help you determine the length of your desired life insurance policy, answer any additional questions and provide quotes.

 Applications for life insurance may be subject to acceptance by insurer.
 Issuance of the policy may depend upon answers to health questions.
 Rates and coverage amounts depend upon the carrier selected.
 Your policy may be subject to underwriting approval.
 You will receive only the benefit amount in the policy issued.